 which cannot be solved explicitly.
-Here, $\Omega_{0, CDM}$ or $\Omega_{DE,0}$ are density parameters related to the cold dark matter (CDM) and dark energy (DE), respectively.
-The relationship between the density parameters and the dynamical parameters of the self-similar solution is defined and explained in the next section.
+The $\Omega_{0, CDM}$ or $\Omega_{DE,0}$ are density parameters related to the cold dark-matter (CDM) and dark energy (DE) respectively.
+The relation between the density parameters and the dynamical parameters of the self-similar solution is defined and explained in the next section.